• Skip to primary navigation

 Since tuna is an easily accessible option, it'll make an excellent experimental dish to use capers.

-Complementary vegetables with mild flavors and a squeeze of fresh lemon juice will help enhance the flavor even more.
+Complementary vegetables with mild flavors and a squeeze of fresh lemon juice will help improve the flavor even more - try veggie sides that cook fast.

 Pizza topping: If you like tangy flavors in pizzas but cannot handle a pineapple-flavored one, try capers instead.